9elt/Reko/README.md

 ### anime recommendations

+Anime recommendations are taken from other users lists.

-Anime recommendations from the most similar users lists are ordered by the following function:
+Recommendations from the most similar users lists are ordered by the following function:

 ```
 avg. entry score - floor(avg. years from entry update / 2)
 ```

-Recommendations from specific users are ordered
+Recommendations from specific users are ordered by:

 ```
 entry score - floor(years from entry update / 2)